Fort Billingsport

-Fort Billingsport (Fort Billings in some sources), at Billingsport in Paulsboro, Gloucester County, New Jersey, United States, was an American Revolutionary War fort on the Delaware River.
+Fort Billingsport, referred to as Fort Billings in some sources, was a Continental Army fort in Billingsport in Paulsboro, New Jersey in Gloucester County, New Jersey, during the American Revolutionary War.
 The site of the fort is now a public park of the same name, located at the Plains Terminal at the Port of Paulsboro between two oil refineries.

-Background
+History

-The land for the fort was purchased by the Pennsylvania Committee of Safety as authorized by the Continental Congress on July 5, 1776, the first land purchase made by the United States.
+The land for the fort was authorized for purchase by the Second Continental Congress on July 5, 1776, for use by the Pennsylvania Committee of Safety.
+It represents the first land purchase made by the United States.
 The 96 acre site was purchased for 600 pounds.
 The fort was built to protect a line of chevaux de frise obstacles that were placed in the river in 1775.
 Tadeusz Kościuszko designed the fortifications at the request of George Washington.
 Construction began under the supervision of Robert Smith, designer of the river obstacles, who died in February 1777 while working on the fort.
 The fort was built by troops from New Jersey, Pennsylvania, South Carolina and Virginia, along with laborers and skilled workmen.
 The original plan envisaged a fort of 700 feet diagonal measure, with a 7.5 feet parapet.
 However, available materials, workmen, and garrison troops caused the fort to be built to a much smaller and less defensible plan.
 It was built with a redoubt on the northwest corner and five cannon.
 The fort was a square earthwork of 15 acres with four corner bastions.
 It had a barracks, officers' quarters, and a bakehouse.
 The fort was never completed.